Projects-At-GP/Wetterballon-22-Analysis/WHITEPAPER.md

 The scale for the x-axis.

 ---
-> -mk MARKER, --marker MARKER
+> -m MARKER, --marker MARKER

 * type: {1,2,3,4,+,x,|,\_,o,\*}